-Fall is in the air and with winter approaching, here are some cool weather tips to save energy and money:
+Winter is here, the Division of Energy and Climate would like to share some cold weather tips to help residents save energy and money:

-- Replace and clean your heating system air filters for better air quality and air flow.
+- Replace and clean your heating & cooling system air filters for better air quality and air flow.
+Schedule regular maintenance for your heating equipment this fall.

 - Look for the ENERGY STAR® label on light bulbs, home appliances, electronics, and other products.

 - Reduce air leaks by air sealing window frames, electrical outlets, baseboards, doors, and attics.
-Weatherizing your windows can reduce drafts, and installing storm windows can cut heat loss through your windows by 25-50 percent.
+Weatherizing your windows can reduce drafts and keep warm air in once cold weather arrives.

 - To learn more about these and other energy saving tips, visit the U.S. Department of Energy's website.